 Here are some tips on keeping your vitamin D levels up to snuff:

 - Build your sun exposure gradually.
 Depending on where you live, the strength of the sun will vary according to season and time of day.
 We recommend starting out with 5-10 minutes of full exposure per day during peak hours (10 am-2 pm) in summer months and working your way up to a comfortable spot for you.
 Expose as much skin as possible!

 - Use sunglasses in peak hours to protect your eyes.

-- Use zinc based sun protection products, when needed.
-Ditch the chemical UV blockers and go for a physical barrier – a zinc based cream.
+- Use zinc-based sun protection products when needed.
+Ditch the chemical UV blockers and use a zinc-based cream for a physical barrier.

 - Don’t forget to exercise regularly.
 Participating in physical activity helps to boost vitamin D levels.

 Sunshine and vitamin D go hand-in-hand with one another, and it’s important to ensure levels are adequate to maintain proper body function.
 If you’re not sure about your levels, speak to your health professional about getting your levels checked to determine whether you’re in need of supplementation.